 Most construction firms understand the importance of a commitment to safety and the impact accidents can have on their employees and bottom line.
 They also are aware of the harm that serious accidents and resulting negative media attention can have on their companys' reputation.
-This is particularly evident to firms that are operating in those jurisdictions with rigorous oversight of construction projects which may result in an effort to shut down projects with poor safety performance.
+This is particularly evident to firms that are operating in those

 Today many construction firms take on more financial risk by utilizing larger deductibles on their practice insurance programs.
-Many also participate in wrap up programs, such as contractor controlled insurance programs.
+Many also participate in wrap-up programs, such as contractor controlled insurance programs.
 Proactive firms often view insurance and safety performance as key contributors to their financial success, equally important as production.